 - The meat side will not stick to the grill grates.

-- If the meat is cooked at a high temperature, it has the potential to dry out.
+- It can dry out if the meat is cooked at a high temperature.

 Why is it better to cook fat side down?

 Most of the time, grilling brisket fat side down improves the flavor and appearance.

 It’s best to eat the fat side down.

 Because the fat is on the bottom, it will not wash away the seasoning as it melts.
 Thus, the bark will keep all of the flavors you added.